Sensibility/pypre/README.md

 	> names of `#define`d constants with their values in the code.
 It's only meant for
 	> conditional compilation, and replacing names with constants saves a miniscule amount of
 	> time at runtime for the vast majority of Python scripts.
+* `#undef <CONST>`
+	> Removes the definition of the name specified by "CONST".
+If the name wasn't defined in the first place, nothing happens (or at least it shouldn't).
 * `#ifdef <CONST>`
 	> Begins a block of conditionally-compiled code.
 All code up to the _next_ terminator will
 	> be included in the output if and only if the constant named by "CONST" has been defined.